 A: Yes.
 In California, Employers can deduct money from employees’ paycheck for coming to work late.
 The deduction shall not, however, exceed the proportionate wage that would have been earned during the time actually lost, but for a loss of time less than 30 minutes, a half hour’s wage may be deducted.

 Q: What can happen if an Employer in California makes an illegal deduction from their employees’ paycheck?

-A: In California, Employees can either file a wage claim with the Labor Commissioner’s Office, or file a lawsuit in court against the Employer to recover the lost wages.
-Additionally, if an employee longer works for this Employer, the employee can make a claim for the waiting time penalty.
+A: In California, Employees can either file a wage claim with the Labor Commissioner’s Office, or a lawsuit in court against the Employer to recover the lost wages.
+Additionally, if an employee no longer works for this Employer, the employee can make a claim for the waiting time penalty.

 Sick Leave Pay